 To still make a beautiful seam, just place a piece of paper under the leather, fabric or elastic band and sew the upper together with paper.
 After you will finish sewing, pull and rip the paper off, to have your beautiful seam.

-4. Why And Where I Use Nails in Pattern Construction
+4. Why And Where I Use Tacks in Pattern Construction

 I already wrote many posts on my blog about using paper in pattern making.
 You can check it here.
 [Save your money on leather, make shoes working with paper patterns]

-But why and where I use nails in pattern construction?
+But why and where I use tacks/nails in pattern construction?

 So after you will check your pattern from the paper you need to transfer all the corrections you made from paper pattern to cardboard.From Basic pattern to develop correct upper details and lining pattern.

-To transfer it in the best and easiest way, hold your paper pattern with nails.
+To transfer it in the best and easiest way, hold your paper pattern with tacks.

 This way you will have both of your hands-free (you don’t need to hold paper pattern by hand, work smart) and the crumpled paper pattern will lay perfectly on the cardboard to allow you to transfer all the corrections in the perfect way.